janberges/elphmod/examples/README.md

 * `susceptibility.py` - bare electronic susceptibility with hybridization
 * `tetrahedron.py` - some computer algebra behind tetrahedron method

 More sophisticated examples have their own subdirectory.
-Most of them require a [patched](../patches) version of Quantum ESPRESSO.
+Some of them require a [patched](../patches) version of Quantum ESPRESSO.

 * `bare` - bare phonon dispersion